- have studied tourism before but would like to get a deeper insight into tourism as a phenomenon as well as an industry;

 Tourism Policy and Planning, Tourism and Travel Law, Organisation and Management of Integrated Tourism Businesses, Leisure Management, Transport and Tourism, Business Case Studies in Tourism, Attraction and Visitor Management, Strategic Destination Marketing, Sustainability in Tourism

-More information about the MA in Tourism Management
+More information about the MSc in Tourism Management

 University of Pannonia – Faculty of Business ans Economics